-Photo credit: Nicky Hayden crashes in the rain at the British Grand Prix, June 24, 2007, Patrick Lundin/Gold & Goose.
+Nicky Hayden crashes in the rain at the British Grand Prix, June 24, 2007.
+Photo Credit: Patrick Lundin/Gold & Goose.

 Inside an Irish pub, tucked away in the Costa Mesa arm of Newport Beach, California, Krista's life changed in an instant.

 As a gaggle of MotoGP racers tore through the straights of a European circuit at over 200 mph, then all flipped through the first corner, like the crest of a wave falling on the surf, the angels sang, and the sun poured through the widows of that dark, dingy bar.
-It was a Sunday morning, March 2005.
+It was a Sunday morning in April, 2005.

-For more than 15 seasons, Krista did everything she could to grow the sport of MotoGP aka the premier class of two-wheeled racing aka the two-wheel equivalent of Formula One aka the fastest boys on two wheels.
+For more than 15 seasons, Krista did everything she could to grow the sport of MotoGP aka the two-wheel equivalent of Formula One aka the fastest boys on two wheels.

 Straight Outta Owensboro

-The fact that so many Americans have never even heard of MotoGP and its roster of legendary racers, Krista thought it vital for the US market to embrace their premier American racer, Nicky Hayden, and his teammates.
+The fact that so many Americans have never even heard of MotoGP and its roster of legendary racers, Krista thought it vital for the US market to embrace their premier American racer, Nicky Hayden, and his premier sport.

 Never Give Up.
 Never Give In.